-Amish communities can be found in over half the states
+You’ll find Amish communities in over 30 states

-From a population of 5,000 at the beginning of the 20th century, the Amish have grown to a quarter-million strong in North America.
-Amish have long been identified with the state of Pennsylvania, but are in fact present today in 28 states as well as the province of Ontario in Canada.
+where amish live From a population of 5,000 at the beginning of the 20th century, the Amish have grown to over 400,000 strong in North America.
+Amish have long been associated with Pennsylvania.
+But they are in fact present today in 32 states, three Canadian provinces, and even one South American country.

-The states with the largest Amish populations are Ohio and Pennsylvania.
-The largest individual settlements, are found at Holmes County, Ohio, and Lancaster County, Pennsylvania.
-Indiana has the third highest Amish population.
+The states with the largest Amish populations are Pennsylvania and Ohio.
+The largest individual communities are found at Lancaster County, Pennsylvania and Holmes County, Ohio.
+Indiana has the third-highest Amish population.
 Together these three states are home to roughly two-thirds of all Amish.

 These three states are also home to significant populations of Old Order or “Team” Mennonites, who share some similarities with Amish, including plain dress and use of the horse-and-buggy.